Signaling Games for Log-Concave Distributions: Number of Bins and Properties of Equilibria: Introduction

 \subsubsection{Number of Bins}

 In a previous work \cite{tacWorkArxiv}, it is shown that, since the distances between the optimal decoder actions are lower bounded due to \cite[Theorem 3.2]{tacWorkArxiv}, the quantized nature of an equilibrium holds for arbitrary scalar sources, rather than only for sources with a density supported on $[0,1]$ as studied in the seminal paper by Crawford and Sobel \cite{SignalingGames}.
 Hence, for bounded sources, it can easily be deduced that the number of bins at the equilibrium must be bounded.
-For example, for a uniform source on $[0,1]$ and quadratic objective functions, \cite{SignalingGames} provides an upper bound on the number of quantization bins as a function of the bias $b$.
-Accordingly, for unbounded sources, the following problems are of interest: \begin{itemize} \item For either one-sided or two-sided unbounded support, is there an upper bound on the number of bins at the equilibrium as a function of the bias $b$?
+For example, for a uniform source on $[0,1]$ and quadratic objective functions, \cite{SignalingGames} provides an upper bound on the number of quantization bins as a function of the bias $b$, which appears in the objective function of the encoder and quantifies the degree of misalignment between the objectives of the encoder and decoder.
+Accordingly, for unbounded sources, the following problems are of interest: \begin{itemize} \item For sources with either semi-unbounded or two-sided unbounded support on the real line, is there an upper bound on the number of bins at an equilibrium as a function of the bias $b$?
 As a special case, is it possible to have only a non-informative equilibrium; i.e., the upper bound on the number of bins is one? \item Is it possible to have an equilibrium with infinitely many bins? \item Is the equilibrium unique for a given number of quantization bins? \end{itemize} At this point, one can ask why bounding the number of bins is important.
 Finding such a bound is useful since if one can show that there only exists a finite number of bins, and if the equilibrium is unique for a given number of bins, then the total number of equilibria is finite; this will allow for a feasible setting where the decision makers can coordinate their policies.
+It is also interesting to investigate upper bounds on the number of bins in equilibrium from a communication theoretic perspective.
+In particular, even though the talk is cheap, the communication between the encoder and decoder becomes limited by the upper bound on the number of bins in equilibrium.
+This can be useful in network design where communication resources may not be wasted when they are not needed.

 Furthermore, in a recent work, where signaling games and cheap talk problems are generalized to dynamic (multi-stage) setups, a crucial property that allowed the generalization was the assumption that the number of bins for each stage equilibrium, conditioned on the past actions, is uniformly bounded \cite[Theorem~5]{dynamicGameArxiv}.
 In view of this, showing that the number of bins is finite is a useful technical result.